 The neo-classical architecture was introduced later and completed in 1905, during the rule of the last German Kaiser, Wilhelm II.

 Berlin Cathedral is at Am Lustgarten, 10178 Berlin.
-Guided tours are available every 20 minutes and part of the entrance fee.
+Guided tours are available every 20 minutes and are part of the entrance fee.
+Save money by getting a Berlin Hop On Hop Off Bus Tour.

 8- Nymphenburg Palace